gruns/blagoblag/content/drafts/untitled.rst

-I joined because nowhere else is there as much of an opportunity to translate the work I do into a positive impact on people's lifes, and at no other time has government been more receptive to contributions from folks like me.
+I joined because nowhere else is there as much of an opportunity to translate the work I do into a positive impact on people's lifes, and at no other time in history has government been more receptive to contributions from folks like me.
 I joined because I was asked to serve my country, and the best reason I could come up with not to was, "it seems really hard", and `that wasn't going to fly`_.

 The work *will* be hard, the challenges great, and the obstacles many.
 But that is nothing more than evidence that we need to start immediately; without